Barbarian kingdoms: End of the barbarian kingdoms

 The barbarian kingdoms proved to be extremely fragile states.
-Out of the three most powerful and long-lasting kingdoms—those of the Visigoths, Franks and Lombards—only the Frankish Kingdom survived the Early Middle Ages.
+Out of the three most powerful and long-lasting kingdoms—those of the Visigoths, Franks and Lombards—only the Frankish Kingdom and a Lombardic rump state in southern Italy would survive into the High Middle Ages.

-The Visigothic Kingdom collapsed already in the sixth century and had to be restored almost from scratch by Liuvigild in the 560s and 570s.
-The kingdom was finally destroyed when it was conquered by the Umayyad Caliphate in the early 8th century.
+The Suebian Kingdom was conquered by the Visigoths in 585, which in turn were conquered by the Umayyad Caliphate in 721.
+The Kingdom of the Gepids was conquered by the Lombards in 567.
 In his wars of reconquest, the Eastern emperor Justinian I destroyed both the Vandal Kingdom in Africa and the Ostrogothic Kingdom in Italy.
-Most of the smaller kingdoms in Gaul were conquered and absorbed into the Frankish Kingdom or disappear from historical sources entirely.
+Between 532–534, the Franks conquered both the Thuringi as well as the Burgundian Kingdom.
+In 774, they conquered the Kingdom of the Lombards with the exception of Benevento.

-The emergence barbarian kingdoms was by and large a Roman political phenomenon which occurred in the context of the late Roman geopolitical landscape.
+The emergence of barbarian kingdoms was by and large a Roman political phenomenon which occurred in the context of the late Roman geopolitical landscape.
 In place of these kingdoms, new realms emerged in the seventh through ninth centuries that represented a new order, largely disconnected from the old Roman world.
 The Umayyad Caliphate, which conquered Hispania from the Visigoths and North Africa from the Eastern Roman Empire, made no pretenses of Roman continuity.
 The Lombard Kingdom, though often counted among the other barbarian kingdoms, ruled an Italy destroyed by conflict between the Ostrogoths and the Eastern Roman Empire.
 Their rule in Italy came to an end when their kingdom was conquered by the Franks in 774.
 The small successor kingdoms of the Visigoths in Hispania—predecessors of medieval kingdoms such as León, Castile, and Aragon—were fundamentally sub-Frankish, culturally and administratively closer to the Frankish Kingdom than the fallen Visigothic Kingdom.

 As the sole survivor of the old kingdoms, the Frankish Kingdom provided the model of early medieval kingship that would later inspire Western European monarchs throughout the rest of the Middle Ages.
 Though the Frankish rulers remembered Roman ideals and often aspired to vague ideas of imperial restoration, the centuries of their rule had transformed the governance of their kingdom into something that bore very little resemblance to the Roman Empire.
 The new form of government was a personal one, based on powers of, and relationships between, individuals, rather than the heavily administrated, judicial and bureaucratic system of the Romans.
 The time of the barbarian kingdoms came to an end with the coronation of Charlemagne, king of the Franks, as Roman emperor by Pope Leo III in 800, in opposition to the authority of the remaining Eastern Roman Empire.
 Charlemagne's Carolingian Empire, a predecessor of France and Germany, was in reality more similar to a collection of kingdoms united only by Charlemagne's authority than a realm with a meaningful connection to the old Western Roman Empire.